Name the differentiating factor between cognate sounds.

 What is text structure?

-The name of a quick assessment used to determine student's word-level reading efficiency and decoding.
+The name of a quick (45 second) standardized assessment used to determine student's word-level reading and decoding efficiency.

 What is the TOWRE-2?